 Creating a positive candidate experience during recruitment can be the key to landing top talent.
 Plus, as the word spreads, you’ll develop a positive image that may attract other impressive candidates your way in the future.
 It’s a great way to set your company apart from the rest.

-So, what can you do to make sure candidates feel good while interviewing with your hiring managers?
+What can you do to ensure candidates feel comfortable during interviews with your hiring managers?

 For starters, make sure they feel welcome and see friendly faces when they enter the building or office.
 Interviews can be quite anxiety-inducing, especially for younger candidates, so it helps to ease the tension.

-Next, make sure interviews are conducted promptly without endless rounds of interrogation.
+Next, ensure interviews are conducted promptly, without endless rounds of questioning.
 No one wants an epic saga when applying for a job!
 Streamline stages where possible while still gaining enough insight into each applicant’s abilities and potential fit within your team.

 Also, keep candidates informed about timelines and next steps.
 A clear agenda ensures everyone knows what to expect, eliminating any unnecessary anxiety or confusion.

-As you narrow down the list to the final possible future employees, you want to make sure they are a good cultural fit.
+As you narrow the list to the final candidates, ensure they are a good cultural fit.
 So why not have them participate in a few fun team-building exercises and events?

 If you have the opportunity, getting them involved in team-building events for charity is a fantastic way to show them what the company stands for while also testing their fit with the team.